 Just over 85% of Oxford and Cambridge courses now require some form of Admissions Test – and your mark can determine whether you are invited to interview or get offered a place.
 Doing well in your admissions test can dramatically improve your chances at Oxford and Cambridge.
 At Oxford, over 1,600 people applied for the Medicine course in 2017.
 The university used students’ scores in the Admissions Test, the BMAT, to cut the number down to invite around 500 to interview for 165 places – meaning that by the time you got to interview, your statistical chances of success had increased from 10% to 30%.

 Our advice on this matter is to work hard for your Admissions Test and seek out as much help and support as you can – your final score is so important and will really improve your chances of getting an offer.

 By the time you are sitting opposite your interviewer in December, your chances of success at Oxford are around 1 in 3 – and about 1 in 4 at Cambridge.
-Although you can’t prepare your answers for an interview – as you’ll never be able to predict what questions you’ll be asked – you can practice thinking about your subject logically and laterally, trying to make links between different topics and branches and seeing how real world events can relate to your course.
-It’s also good to get as much mock interview practice before the real thing with different people – so you can get used to talking about your subject with a stranger and responding to new, challenging questions.
+You can’t prepare your answers for an interview as you’ll never be able to predict what questions you’ll be asked.
+However, you can practice thinking about your subject logically and laterally, trying to make links between different topics and seeing how real-world events can relate to your course.
+It’s also good to get as much mock interview practice before the real thing, preferable with a range of different people.
+This will help you get used to talking about your subject with a stranger and responding to new, challenging questions.

 Now it’s up to you to keep your nerve, demonstrate your academic potential and show the tutors that you’ll be a rewarding and interesting person to teach for the next three or four years.